-Similarly, Rep. Marjorie Taylor Greene (R-GA.), who has been openly one of QAnon’s adherents, stated in 2017 that even though she didn’t know about the identity of “Q,” she still wanted to inform everyone about their work because it was “something worth listening to and paying attention to.”
+Similarly, Rep. Marjorie Taylor Greene (R-GA.) — who has been openly one of QAnon’s adherents — stated in 2017 that even though she didn’t know about the identity of “Q,” she still wanted to inform everyone about their work because it was “something worth listening to and paying attention to.”

 “There’s a once-in-a-lifetime opportunity to take this global cabal of Satan-worshiping pedophiles out, and I think we have the president to do it,” she added.

-Even though Ms. Greene apologized for her previous conspiracies that she posted, she didn’t seem like she actually regretted posting these bogus conspiracies at all.
+Even though Ms. Greene apologized for her previous conspiracies that she posted, she didn’t seem like she actually regretted posting bogus conspiracies at all.
 And being stripped of her committee assignments, she attacked Democrats and Republicans, saying that they curbed her right to freedom of speech and that by stripping her, they stripped her district as well.

-In May 2019, the FBI issued a report targeting conspiracy-driven domestic terrorism, “The FBI assesses these conspiracy theories very likely will emerge, spread, and evolve in the modern information marketplace, occasionally driving both groups and individual extremists to carry out criminal or violent acts.”
+In May 2019, the FBI issued a report targeting conspiracy-driven violence, “The FBI assesses these conspiracy theories very likely will emerge, spread, and evolve in the modern information marketplace, occasionally driving both groups and individual extremists to carry out criminal or violent acts.”
 If anything, FBI Director Christopher Wray called the Capitol riot “domestic terrorism.”